Planet Earth, our natural playground

 Where do we start?

 In 2020, although it was just the beginning, our plans come to fruition.
 As a brand, we have taken our first steps in our strategy to make our business more sustainable.
-Some adaptions where made at the manufacturing stage in the production of our own brand clothes and others shifts came from the decisions we made about what we purchase from our suppliers.
+Some adaptions where made at the manufacturing stage in the production of our own brand of outdoor wear and others shifts came from the decisions we made about what we purchase from our suppliers.

 Here is a list of some of our actions, in our move to become more sustainable as a business and as a brand;